LaBoulange/tezos-baker/README.md

 - Copy the files located in the `usr/local/bin` directory of this repository to the `/usr/local/bin` directory on your machine.
 - Make sure all the `install-*.sh`, `start-*.sh`, `stop-*.sh`, and `tezos-*.sh` files located there are executable by the users intended to run them (see [Operating instructions](#operating-instructions) above).
 - Create a file `/usr/local/bin/tezos-env.sh` by copying `/usr/local/bin/tezos-env.sh.template`.
 Some variables need configuration and should persist over upgrades:
+    - `BAKER_ARCH`: The hardware architecture you use for baking.
+Currently, the supported values are 'amd64' and 'arm64'.
     - `DATA_DIR`: The directory where the data needed by octez and Tezpay will be stored (requires large storage space).
     - `KEY_BAKER`: This should be the friendly name you would like to use as an alias for your baker address when managing your baker.
 This name is not shared publicly; it is used only locally.
     - `BAKER_ACCOUNT_HASH`: The tzXXX address of your baker.